-FULL SUPPORT PHASE, 2039 →
+2. FULL SUPPORT PHASE, $2039 \rightarrow$

-- Target is to maintain distributions to each member at the same level as during FIT contract, or better - May be necessary to adjust amount, depending on: - Energy sales profits and rent under the anticipated new power purchase agreement - Trust asset portfolio size and earnings - Membership growth - Increases in HIFN O&M costs for facilities and services
+- Target: same payments to each member as during FIT contract, or better - May adjust monthly amounts up or down, depending on: - energy sales profits/rent under the new power purchase agreement (if any) - Trust asset portfolio size and earnings - membership growth - costs of HIFN facilities and services vs. gov't funding

-Government Clawbacks
+Clawbacks